 - When you close an RESP without using it for your child’s education, you must pay taxes on the money the investment has earned.

-- Any money from the Government of Canada’s Canada Education Savings Grant — a grant equal to 20% of RESP contributions made up until the end of the calendar year in which the beneficiary turns 17 — must be returned.
+- Any Canada Education Savings Grant money must be returned.
 If a sibling has grant room available it may be used for his or her education.
+Learn more about RESP grants.

 - Money from a Canada Learning Bond must also be returned to the Government of Canada, and it cannot be transferred to another child.
 This government initiative, available for children born after Dec.
 31, 2003, offers $500 to help parents who are receiving the National Child Benefit Supplement to start saving early, plus an extra $100 each year up to age 15.